stopopol/deims_json_export/README.md

 This custom Drupal 8/9 moduel exposes information on DEIMS-SDR (sites, datasets, sensors, locations) as JSON objects.
 The API definition is provided in the OpenAPI 3.0 specification.
-For the latest version of DEIMS-SDR and its documentation, please refer to deims.org and in particular deims.org/about
+For the latest version of DEIMS-SDR and its documentation, please refer to deims.org and in particular deims.org/about and deims.org/api